linebender/druid/README.md

 ### widgets

-Widgets in druid are objects which implement the `Widget` trait.
+Widgets in druid (text boxes, buttons, layout components, etc.) are objects which implement the [Widget trait].
 The trait is parametrized by a type (`T`) for associated data.
-All trait methods are provided with access to this data, and in the case of `event` the reference is mutable, so that events can directly update the data.
+All trait methods (`paint`, `layout`, `event`, and `update`) are provided with access to this data, and in the case of `event` the reference is mutable, so that events can directly update the data.

 Whenever the application data changes, the framework traverses the widget hierarchy with an `update` method.